zabbix/ansible-collection/plugins/README.md

 Inventory plugin
 ------------
 ## Inventory plugin overview:
-Inventory Plugin allows Ansible users to generate a dynamic inventory based on data from Zabbix installation.
+Inventory plugin allows Ansible users to generate a dynamic inventory based on data from Zabbix installation.
 Using the available filtering methods, the user can specify the search criteria for hosts in Zabbix, as well as limit the set of returned fields.

 ## Inventory plugin parameters:
 <table>